vl4sty/MouseInjectorDuck/README.md

 | ---------- | ------ | :-----------: | ------ | --------------- |
 | Coded Arms (USA) | ULUS10019 | Fair | <sup>Not fully tested</sub> | <sup>Free Look->Lock On: None</sub> |
 | Ghost in the Shell: Stand Alone Complex (USA) | ULUS10020 | Fair | <sup>Not fully tested</sub> | |

+# **|  FREQUENTLY ASKED QUESTIONS  |**
+### Q: How do I install?
+  - The program has no installation and will work from any directory.
+Just download the <br>
+  **latest release**, extract the contents of the archive to a convenient location and run<br>
+  the executable.
+### Q: Why is game not hooking?
+  - If the game is not hooking there are a few things to check:
+    - Only one supported emulator is running
+    - Emulator is supported and version matches what is listed in this README<br>
+    (Newer or older versions may work, but the listed version is tested working)
+    - ROM/ISO match the version/serial listed in this README
+    - **PCSX2**: PS2 BIOS version is **5XXXX or higher**
+    - **RetroArch**: RA window must be **focused** for it to hook initially
+  - Some emulator settings prevent hooking so you can also try **restoring the default emulator settings**:
+    - **PCSX2**: *Settings->Interface->Restore Defaults*
+    - **DuckStation**: *Settings->General->Restore Defaults*
+  - **NOTE**: The program has only been tested on **Windows 10** and may not be compatible<br>
+  with other versions of Windows
+  - **NOTE**: If emulator is restarted, the injector must be restarted as well
+### Q: Game hooks but is not listed as supported?
+  - There are many games that hook but aren't listed as supported as they are unfinished<br>
+  hacks.
+A game is added to the supported list when enough testing has been done to assume<br>
+  that the core game can be completed without any major issues.
+### Q: Where is the controller input profile?
+  - The releases don't include input profiles but I've added my controller profiles to the<br>
+  project if you would like to use the same configuration.
+Although you should probably just<br>
+  make your own.
+### Q: Will this work with netplay/online?
+  - Most likely **NO**, single-player only.

 # ManyMouse